cimi/d3-flame-graphs/README.md

 This is a d3.js plugin that renders flame graphs from hierarchical data.

-Flame graphs were invented by Brendan Gregg; you can find the original implementation for drawing them as well as ports to different languages/environments on his website.
-To quote him:

 > Flame graphs are a visualization of profiled software, allowing the most frequent code-paths to be identified quickly and accurately.
 They can be generated using my open source programs on [github.com/brendangregg/FlameGraph](http://github.com/brendangregg/FlameGraph), which create interactive SVGs.
 See the Updates section for other implementations.
 >
 > -- [Flame Graphs](http://www.brendangregg.com/flamegraphs.html), <cite>Brendan Gregg</cite>